hdShang/arxiv-daily/docs/cs-CV/2025-12-09/papers/251209162v1-gtavatar-bridging-gaussian-splatting-and-texture-mapping-for-relight.md

 ---
 layout: default
-title: GTAvatar: Bridging Gaussian Splatting and Texture Mapping for Relightable and Editable Gaussian Avatars
+title: "GTAvatar: Bridging Gaussian Splatting and Texture Mapping for Relightable and Editable Gaussian Avatars"
 ---

 # GTAvatar: Bridging Gaussian Splatting and Texture Mapping for Relightable and Editable Gaussian Avatars